snowdon-dev/node-llm-test/README.md

 [![Download NPM](https://img.shields.io/npm/dm/node-llm-test.svg?style=flat)](https://www.npmjs.com/package/node-llm-test/)

 A puzzle test to evaluate the intelligence of large language models.
-A polynomial-time algorithm for generating infinitely many test instances.
+A linear-time algorithm for generating infinitely many test instances.

 Using the most token-efficient method and the simplest token format, the test presents an easy logical puzzle, using a domain and steps that are native and